noodldocs/noodldocs.github.io/2.3/guides/javascript.md

 }
 ```

-Lets use the two inputs `RangeLow` and `RangeHigh` and use them to generate a random number on the `RandomNumber` output.
+Lets use the two inputs `RangeLow` and `RangeHigh`  to generate a random number on the `RandomNumber` output.
 To execute the code, we will introduce a signal, `Generate`.

 ## Input signals